smdogroup/tacs/docs/source/pytacs/pytacs_module.rst

 .. note::
   Not every NASTRAN element card has one unique TACS element counterpart.
-  For example a user may want a `CQUAD4` card interpreted as :class:`~tacs.elements.Quad4Shell` in an elastic analysis, but might also want it interpreted as a :class:`~tacs.elements.Quad4ThermalShell` in a thermoelastic analysis.
+  For example a user may want a `CQUAD4` card interpreted as :class:`~tacs.elements.Quad4Shell` in the case of an elastic analysis, but might want it interpreted as a :class:`~tacs.elements.Quad4ThermalShell` in the case of a thermoelastic analysis.
   In the case where the default TACS elements above don't match the user's desired TACS element, the user is recommended to setup that element through an :ref:`elemCallBack procedure <pytacs/pytacs_module:Initializing with elemCallBack>` instead.